Rothamsted-Models/RothC_R/Revision_History.md

 The first release of the R version to connect with Zenodo.
 Minor change to readme file.

 ## Version 1.0.0
-This version was the initial release of RothC (R version) aligning with Jenkinso (1990) (also previously referred to as RothC 26.3)
+This version was the initial release of RothC (R version) aligning with Jenkinson (1990) (also previously referred to as RothC 26.3)